 If you’ve never repented of your sins and put your faith in Christ, then you’re still dead in your trespasses and sins, and when you die God will punish you for your sins with eternity in hell.

-If you have repented of your sins and put your faith in Christ, then just like Jesus died for you, He was also raised for you.
+If you have repented of your sins and put your faith in Christ, then just like Christ died for you, Christ was also raised for you.
 His death became your death, and His resurrection will be your resurrection.

 I will be up front after service, and if you have any questions about anything I’ve shared, or I can pray for you in any way I would consider it a privilege to speak with you.